Kazuma Kiryu: Personality and development

 After several appearances, the classic Kiryu was redesigned for Infinite Wealth.

 During development of Yakuza 4, the staff started wondering how they would end Kiryu's story as, unlike other video game characters, he did not possess supernatural powers.
 They compared the character with James Bond whose actor changed multiple times across his movies.
 Describing him as "a super-cool and masculine guy, but since he's a well-established character with a specific personality, there are things that he would and wouldn't do", the team decided he would need a successor who would bring the staff more creativity to work with.
 In late 2016, Nagoshi claimed he had been doing Kazuma's story for nearly a decade, stating "it had its pros and cons".
 He concluded by saying "I also think that's a way to give back to Kazuma Kiryu.
 Sooner or later, I want to announce something different."
 In April 2017 Sega confirmed that while Yakuza 6 would end Kiryu's story, the series would still go on.
 Deciding to bring the last tale of Kiryu with Yakuza 6, the staff wanted to make the game as appealing as possible.
 The game focuses on the family relationship between Kiryu and Haruka after years of being separated.

 Although Ichiban Kasuga replaces in Kiryu in Like a Dragon, Sega used him in such game as a minor character with an untold backstory in regards to his current whereabouts that is explained in Gaiden.
 Kiryu was not planned to return in those games but it was collective decision within the development team on reusing the character.
 His return lead him to become Kasuga's superior but he was noted to keep his original personality rather than have a significant development.
 In Infinite Wealth, Kiryu's haircut was redesigned.
 Sakamoto think they have seen throughout the series that Kiryu's attire often represents him, and even his iconic suit has a meaning behind it and is never done without purpose.
+The new design was made to represent Kiryu's lower health as he has lost weight and shows notable signs of aging.

+In retrospect, Kiryu's Yakuza 3 persona received negative response with Yokoyama addressing his poor clothing, obese looking appearance and sideburns.
+As a result, Kiryu was redesigned for Yakuza 3 Kiwami were is portrayed as more slim and with a different sense of fashion.
+His relationship with Rikiya was changed specifically with how he befriends his boss after a fight.